New Silk Roads - Danika Cooper - Invisible Desert

 February 2020

-The “strategic invisibility” of desert spaces accommodate the pursuit of activities out of public view and beyond the realm of judicial and civic oversight.
+The “strategic invisibility” of desert spaces accommodates the pursuit of activities out of public view and beyond the realm of judicial and civic oversight.
 Hidden in the desert territory of Xinjiang Uyghur Autonomous Region (Xinjiang) in northwest China are massive, high-security compounds currently imprisoning over a million people.
-The Belt and Road Initiative (BRI), which aims to mimic the transcontinental trade economy established through the original Silk Road, depends upon Xinjiang’s longstanding geostrategic role as a bridge between mainland China and Central Asian countries, Europe, and eventually, Africa.
-The People’s Republic of China (PRC) is exploiting the region’s geographic remoteness, cultural isolation, and the insidious discourse of the global War on Terror to justify and obscure the control, mass surveillance, and internment of its minority-Muslim citizenry.
+The Belt and Road Initiative (BRI), which aims to mimic the transcontinental trade economy established along the original Silk Road, depends upon Xinjiang’s longstanding geostrategic role as a bridge between mainland China, Central Asia, Europe, and, eventually, Africa.
+The People’s Republic of China is exploiting the region’s geographic remoteness, cultural isolation, and the insidious discourse of the global War on Terror to justify and obscure the control, mass surveillance, and internment of its minority-Muslim citizenry.

-The internment of China’s Muslim-minority populations in Xinjiang is one of numerous examples from across the globe in which the strategic invisibility afforded by desert landscapes has enabled the infringement of human rights to promote a geopolitical agenda.
+The internment of China’s Muslim-minority populations in Xinjiang is one of numerous examples from across the globe of how the strategic invisibility afforded by desert landscapes has enabled an infringement on human rights to forward a certain geopolitical agenda.
 The commonly held, but fundamentally false, perception of deserts as expanses of desolate and empty spaces has allowed governments, institutions, and private enterprises alike to exert intensive control over these territories, often with little regard for long-term socio-environmental consequences.
 In the case of Xinjiang, perceptions of the region as empty and without value has resulted in transformations of the physical landscape and associated social structures over the last decade.
 Despite the massive scale and rapid rate at which these changes have been occurring, restricted access to and documentation of the area—especially the “re-education” camps—makes the region’s invisibility altogether more profound.

 Maintaining control over Xinjiang’s territory and population is a critical element of the Communist Party of China’s (CCP) recent intentions to capitalize on the region’s economic potentials.
 Xinjiang is a vital geography in China’s global ambitions, and the Uyghurs’ cultural differences and separatist desires pose an existential threat to the state’s motives.
-While the exploitation of Xinjiang has taken place for centuries, the CCP has sought to further reaffirm control of the region as a strategic play the country’s new global trade plan, the BRI.
-Ancillary to this has been the forced assimilation of Muslim-minority communities into mainstream Chinese culture, and in doing so, the suppression of dissent.
-While BRI promotes extreme global connectivity, the success of it relies upon the continued invisibility of Xinjiang and its Uyghur people.
+While the exploitation of Xinjiang has taken place for centuries, the CCP has sought to further reaffirm control of the region as a strategic play in the country’s new global trade plan, the BRI.
+Ancillary to this has been the forced assimilation of Muslim-minority communities into mainstream Chinese culture and, in doing so, the suppression of dissent.
+While the BRI promotes extreme global connectivity, its success relies upon the continued invisibility of Xinjiang and its Uyghur people.
 Yet as the deliberate concealment of the state’s treatment of the Uyghurs becomes even more imperative to their objectives, the visibility of China’s foreign policy and economic agenda becomes more visible to the global community.1

 Two of the most central and lucrative Belt routes proposed through China’s mega-infrastructure project, The Belt and Road Initiative, rely on Xinjiang’s strategically located geography and “bare” land classification.
 Map data from MODIS Global Land Cover dataset (2010) and the BRI maps produced by The World Bank Organization (2018).